The Lumiere Gallery presents the solo exhibition of a fine art and fashion photographer Rob Woodcox.

 Rob Woodcox was born in Houston, raised in Detroit, and currently splitting time between Mexico City, Los Angeles and New York City.
 He exercises his talent for photography with a passion that is unquenchable and contagious.
 As he creates

-Rob’s passion for photography has developed into a dedication for advocacy and making strained voices heard.
-Rob has produced projects raising awareness and conversation around the US foster system and adoption, queer identity, body positivity and racial diversity.
-Having been adopted as a child and interacting often with the foster care system, Rob creates from a unique perspective, finding hope in the human connection and the will to overcome negative constructs within our complex societies.
+Woodcox’s passion for photography has developed into a dedication for advocacy and making strained voices heard.
+The artist has produced projects raising awareness and conversation around the US foster system and adoption, queer identity, body positivity and racial diversity.
+Having been adopted as a child and interacting often with the foster care system, Woodcox creates from a unique perspective, finding hope in the human connection and the will to overcome negative constructs within our complex societies.

 His subjects rediscover peace with the surrounding environment, with nature, returning a little bit even when they are placed inside a building.